zhoujs93/SentientAi/README.md

 ## Backtest Performance

 Out-of-sample backtests conducted from **October 2024 to January 2025** have shown promising results, with cumulative returns exceeding **50%**.
 These results underscore the robustness of the model in varying market conditions.

-## Note about the Repo
-It should be noted that for the purposes of keeping our model confidential and the backend such as the feature generation, model training, and all the other code, we have decided not to publish it due to the confidentiality of our strategy.